-Costa Rica, which is smaller than West Virginia, has an astonishing 27 national parks, in addition to scores of public and private reserves dedicated to conservation, often funded in part by tourism.
+Costa Rica, which is smaller than West Virginia, has more than two dozen national parks, in addition to scores of public and private reserves dedicated to conservation, often funded in part by tourism.
 Some of these forests are totally inaccessible and even unexplored, notably the vast La Amistad International Park that straddles the Costa Rican–Panamanian border.
 Others are compact and easily walkable, including the two most popular parks in the country, Manuel Antonio and Poás Volcano.

-Most of the national parks charge foreigners around $10 to $15 admission.
-Costa Ricans and legal residents pay much less.
+Most of the national parks charge foreigners a higher admission fee than Costa Ricans and legal residents pay.
 But some parks charge nothing, accept donations, or they charge at one entrance but not at another.

 This section is not a complete listing of all of Costa Rica’s national parks and protected areas, but rather a selective list of those parks that are of greatest interest and accessibility.